 The pioneering work of Ernst Chladni (1756 – 1829), showed that sound affects physical matter.
 Chladni drew a violin bow across the edge of metal plates which were sprinkled with fine sand.
 Different rates (frequencies) produced certain geometrical patterns.

 In the 1960s Dr. Hans Jenny investigated sound vibration, inventing a machine he called the tonoscope.
 This allowed him to view the physical image, or “dimension” of various sounds, including human vowels and tones.
 He named this research cymatics.
-His work has been republished in one English volume with many beautiful photographs – amazon link.
+His work has been republished in one English volume with many beautiful photographs – see resources.

 My sound teachers told me that when AUM is sounded the shape produced is that of the ancient symbol for AUM (the Sri Yantra), however there seems to be no evidence for this, and certainly not in the works of Dr Jenny who was meticulous in his research.